 An Associate of Science with an emphasis in Computer Science is a transfer degree intended to provide students with an overwhelming majority of the first two years' coursework required for a Bachelor of Science in Computer Science.
 A degree in Computer Science is a degree is programming: creating new software applications.
 This is a high-demand, high-paying field that offers job security and ongoing growth as the number of computing devices and demand for sophisticated operating systems, web and productivity applications, and game increases.
 We encourage all students interested in this program to pursue a co-enrollment option with the university.
-For information contact Debra Carino, 503-594-3170 or dcarino@clackamas.edu
+For information contact Jen Miller, 503-594-3138 or jen.miller@clackamas.edu, or Richard Albers, 503-594-3166 or richa@clackamas.edu